joyrexus/joyrexus.github.com/sgm/tohf/README.md

 ## Extracting position/velocity data

 Once you have a sample recorded, you can load and view it in a web browser using our [viewer](http://joyrexus.github.io/sgm/tohf/index.html).
-The viewer allows you to click and choose a local sample file (e.g. `sample.ldj`).
-Once a sample file is loaded the viewer will render the recorded hand motions.
-It also provides basic playback controls as well as the ability to specify particular regions of interest within the sample.
+The viewer allows you to click and choose a sample file you've saved (e.g. `sample.ldj`).
+Once you've loaded your sample file in the viewer it will render the recorded hand motions.
+You'll see the recorded hand gestures represented as a palm and a set of fingertips.

-Below we'll walk through an example to demonstrate the playback and selection process.
+The viewer also provides basic playback controls as well as the ability to specify particular regions of interest within the sample.

+Below we'll walk through an example to demonstrate the playback controls.
+We'll also demonstrate the process of selecting a region of interest (a subset of frames representing a duration of time within the full sample) so you can download the position/velocity data associated with that region.
+(Given our particular research question, we're only interested in the **vertical** position and velocity of the captured gesture.)

+---

 After navigating to the [viewer](http://joyrexus.github.io/sgm/tohf/index.html) you'll see the following: